senderend/openipahound/docs/collect.md

 | `-c`, `--only` | Collect only selected modules or aliases. |

 ## Advanced Flags

-These stay long-form so commands remain readable at a glance.

 | Option | Purpose |
 | --- | --- |